blocklet/create-blocklet/packages/create-app/templates/monorepo/README.md

 This project was bootstrapped with [Create Blocklet](https://github.com/blocklet/create-blocklet).

-This blocklet is a monorepo project, which means that there are multiple blocklet applications
+This project is a monorepo project, which means that there are multiple blocklet applications.

 ## File Structure